noriakis/software/docs/stana/02-statistcal.md

 ## Nonnegative matrix factorization

-The loaded or calculated matrix can be used for the nonnegative matrix factorization (NMF).
+The loaded or calculated matrix can be used for the nonnegative matrix factorization (NMF) for the unsupervised identifications of factors within species.
 This calculates factor x sample and sample to feature matrix, and possibly finds the pattern for the within-species diversity.
 The results can be summarized by the functions such as `plotAbundanceWithinSpecies`.
 The function uses the R package `NMF`, which implements a variety of algorithms and the rank selection method.

 The input can be SNV, gene, or gene family (KO) abundance table.
-SNV matrix can contain NA or `-1` (zero depth at the position), so filtering should be performed.
-The `NMF` function can be used for this purpose.
+The matrix can contain `NA` or `-1` (zero depth at the position), so filtering should be performed.
+The `NMF::nmf` function or `NNLM::nnmf` function can be used for this purpose.
 By default, `estimate` is set to FALSE but if set to `TRUE`, it performs the estimation of rank within `estimate_range`.
 This assumes that multiple subspecies are in the samples and is not applicable where only one subspecies should be present.
 It chooses the rank based on the cophenetic correlation coefficient.

+The function outputs the related statistics like the proportion of NA or zero value, the relative abundances of factors after the estimation, or the features presented in each factor.

-The method is set to `snmf/r` by default.
+The method is set to `snmf/r` by default in `NMF`.
+For the larger matrix, the `NNML` function can be used for the faster computation by setting `nnlm_flag` to TRUE.